OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 September 2009.md

 - Silence in the face of evil, if not for a higher goal, equals participation
 - Acceptance of torture equates to accepting the "**mark of the beast**"
 - "**Lake of fire**" in Revelation equated with soul smashing
+- Crystallization on a faulty foundation due to trauma leads to suffering during breakdown and transformation.
+- Upsetting dreams and visions during meditation are unresolved past life memories being processed out.
+- Round breathing can accelerate the process; should be reduced if it becomes overwhelming.

 ---

 ## Cosmic Structure & Densities